michaelkirk/linking_example/README.md

 I would expect `make run_1` to complain about missing symbols due to the circular references between foo and bar.
 What gives?

-This succeed with both clang on macos and gcc on debian:
+This succeeds with both clang on macos and gcc on debian:

 clang on mac: